knightazura/ghost-sdk/Using-Ghost-as-an-NPM-module.md

 The API for using Ghost as an NPM module is changing in **0.5.2**.

 Calling `ghost()` will no longer start an express server.
 If you have setup Ghost this way with Ghost <0.5.2 you will need to change the code that calls the module.
-The new API signature will be:
+The new API signature is:

 ```
 var ghost = require('ghost');